Recent Fire Damage Posts

 12/30/2021 (Permalink)

-A small interior room showing extensive damage from a recent fire.
 If a fire issue pops up during the holidays, remember the trusted leader in the recovery industry, SERVPRO of Northwest Bergen County.

 Water and fire damage have absolutely no manners.
 Emergencies show up both uninvited and with no advance notice.